-Aquaplate® (plastic coated steel) has a food-grade polymer skin bonded to a galvanised steel base.
-The polymer used in plastic coated steel is not resistant to prolonged exposure to sunlight, so tanks must have a top cover in place at all times.
-Kerosene or similar chemicals typically used as mosquito larvicides can cause degeneration of the polymer coating and should not be used.
+Aquaplate® (plastic coated steel) is product that is specifically designed for water tanks.
+The product has a food grade polymer surface or coating joined to the base galvanised steel material.
+Note the polymer material used in plastic coated steel is not resistant to long exposure to sunlight, so that tank inside surface requires a top cover protecting it from the sun at all times.
+Chemicals typically used as mosquito larvicides can cause deterioration of the polymer coating.

 Stainless steel can also be used to manufacture water tanks.
-This material does not suffer from the rust or corrosion problems typical of typical steel tanks.
-However, the cost of stainless steel is significantly higher than normal plastic coated steel tanks and allot more expensive than plastic tanks.
-The stainless steel tanks still require a seam, where the sheets are joined.
+This material does not suffer from the rust or corrosion problems of typical steel tanks.
+However, the cost of stainless steel is significantly higher than normal coated steel tanks, and significantly more expensive than plastic tanks.
+The stainless-steel tanks still require a seam, where the sheets are joined.

 Concrete water tanks and ferro-cement water tanks are very strong and long-lasting.
 They are very heavy, and difficult to handle.
 5000G tank would weigh about 8Mt.
 Concrete water tanks are most often installed underground however smaller tanks are available for above ground.

 New concrete water tanks often impart tastes and may leach lime thereby increasing the pH of water.
 Accordingly, these concrete water tanks may need to be flushed before use.

 Concrete tanks can either be delivered complete for small or medium sized concrete water tanks, or poured on site for medium and larger concrete water tanks.